vefunder/protocol-research-review/articles/Tron USDD/Tron-USDD.md

 (source: [table](https://docs.google.com/spreadsheets/d/1LnNj2Jm9Dun4DMoKDfpTyIHy0JHTo2chxqGORZS49ek/edit#gid=135516406))

 In total, $1.15B can be found by combining the collateral and the reserves (see table above).
-On its website, however, USDD highlights that $1.25B is collateralizing its stablecoin, a difference of ~$100M.
+On its website, however, USDD claims that $1.25B is collateralizing its stablecoin, a difference of ~$100M.

-This difference stems from an incorrect calculation on the [USDD website](https://usdd.io/#/), which is calculated from an above-market price for TRX.
+This difference stems from an above market price calculation for TRX on the [USDD website](https://usdd.io/#/).
 The calculation of the above table was based on the TRX price from [Coingecko](https://www.coingecko.com/en/coins/tron) ($0.0685).
 The USDD website, on the other hand, applies a higher price per TRX (~$0.0806), a difference of plus 17.6%.

-Subsequently, the collateralization ratio (CR) is also not correct.
+Subsequently, the CR is also not correct.
 Instead of 172%, the actual ratio is 159%, including all the reserves.
-By only looking at the burn contract, the $725M outstanding USDD is backed by $616M worth of TRX.
-This resembles a CR of merely 85%.
+By only looking at the burn contract, the $725M outstanding USDD is backed by $616M worth of TRX, or a CR of merely 85%.

-In conclusion, USDD is well backed by several top-tier tokens.
+Overall, USDD is sufficiently backed by several top-tier tokens.
 There is, however, a high concentration of TRX.
-Some of the reserves are either staked or deployed to other Tron-based protocols (e.g. JustLend), increasing the composability risk and the dependency on the TDR to always be actively defending the peg.
+Some of the reserves are either staked or deployed to other Tron-based protocols (e.g. JustLend), increasing the composability risk.
+Furthermore, there is an ever-present dependence on the TDR to always be actively defending the peg, since they have unilateral control over the USDD backing.

 ## USDD Cross-Chain